-3.3 Inverse Kinematics
+3.3 Inverse kinematics

-The stated goal of Visual Servoing is to determine the instantaneous changes of each of the robot degrees of freedom that are needed in order to bring the image feature parameters to the desired values (positions).
+The stated goal of Visual Servoing is to determine the instantaneous changes of each of the robot's degrees of freedom that are needed in order to bring the image feature parameters to the desired values (positions).

-In order to determine the velocity at each robot degree of freedom that will give the desired result, we should obtain the inverse of the $J{s\theta}$ matrix in equation 3.27.
-In general, this matrix is not invertible, because it is either under-constrained.
+In order to determine the velocity at each robot's degrees of freedom that will give the desired result, we should obtain the inverse of the $J{s\theta}$ matrix in equation 3.27.
+In general, this matrix is not invertible, because it is underconstrained.